Metal Injection Molding: Pros, Cons, and Considerations | Neway

 As the table shows, while the mold cost for MIM can be higher, the molding cost is significantly lower, making it more cost-effective for high-volume production.
 Furthermore, MIM offers better tolerance and productivity than investment casting.

-MIM supports a wide range of materials, from steels and stainless steels to rigid materials like tungsten carbide and unique materials like titanium alloys.
+MIM supports various materials, from steel and stainless steel to rigid materials like tungsten carbide and unique materials like titanium alloys.
 This allows manufacturers to choose the material that best meets the application's requirements.

 MIM can form complex and high melting point metals, such as Cobalt Alloys, Tungsten Alloy, and Tool Steel, which can be challenging to process using other methods.
 This opens up new possibilities for the production of high-performance parts.